-World plastic consumption increase annually (9% per year), thus there is a high interest to replace the conventional non-biodegradable petro-based plastic, with compostable and possibly carbon dioxide neutral plastics.
+World plastic consumption increases annually (9% per year), thus there is a high interest to replace the conventional non-biodegradable petro-based plastic, with compostable and possibly carbon dioxide neutral plastics.
 Petro-plastics have been preferred for their mechanical performances (tensile and tear strength), heat stability, good barrier properties, high availability and a relative low cost (Cinelli et all 2021).
-Among commercially available biodegradable materials, polyhydroxybutyrate (PHB) and its copolymer (Poly(3-hydroxybutyrate-co-3-hydroxyvalerate) (PHBV) have attracted significant attention by the academia and industries because of their thermo-plasticity and biodegradability behavior in controlled and uncontrolled environments such as industrial/home composting, and even soil, fresh water and sea water (Deroine et all 2014, Aoyagi et all 2002, Cinelli et all 2019).
+Among commercially available biodegradable materials, polyhydroxybutyrate (PHB) and its copolymer (Poly(3-hydroxybutyrate-co-3-hydroxyvalerate) (PHBV) have attracted significant attention by the academia and industries because of their thermo-plasticity and biodegradability behaviour in controlled and uncontrolled environments such as industrial/home composting, and even soil, fresh water and sea water (Deroine et all 2014, Aoyagi et all 2002, Cinelli et all 2019).
 Polyhydroxyalkanoates (PHAs) are a family of bio-polyesters produced by many bacteria as intracellular storage carbon and energy source against starvation (Seggiani et all 2015).
 The main limitations in the application of PHAs, is based on their relatively high cost (5–7 €/kg) compared to other polymers (Bugnicourt et all 2015), restricting their use to high-value applications, such as those in medical and pharmaceutical sectors (Bugnicourt et all 2014).
 PHAs show high stiffness and high crystallinity that guarantee for the good thermal resistance (Wei et all 2015).
 Notably, PHBVs possess industrial processability similar to that of polypropylene (PP) (Koller et all 1996).
 The PHBV matrix can be modified by addition of particulate fillers or natural fibers, such as waste fibers such as corn, wheat, bagasse, orange and apple peel (Chiellini et all 2001, Chiellini et all 2004)], abaca, kenaf, hemp, flax, and jute are widely used in the production of composites in various industrial sectors, such as the automotive industry, in order to reduce their cost, promote biodegradability and make them suitable for wider uses such as packaging, and building (Angelini et all 2015, Seggiani et all 2015)).
 In this framework, the aim of the present study is to design and develop new biodegradable composites based on PHBV by incorporating the raw coffee silverskin (CS), a tegument of green coffee beans, to reduce the cost of the final product as well as to improve their properties towards mitigating the current environmental concerns related to the disposal of this waste.
 Coffee silverskin, the principal by-product of the roasting process (Ballesteros et all 2007), principally consists of lignin (29 wt.%), cellulose (24 wt.%) and hemicellulose (17 wt.%) (Iriondo-DeHond et all 2017).
 Although CS has been used for poultry feed and/or as a raw material for paper production, its massive use in value-added applications has so far been limited.
 To the best of the authors' knowledge, only a few works have been reported on the use of CS embedded into biocomposites, among which some of the noteworthy reports include the study by Zarrinbakhsh et all 2016, Dominici et all 2019, Sarasini et all 2018 and Gigante et all 2020.
 Following a similar approach, PHBV/CS formulations were here produced by melt extrusion technique and characterized for their thermo-mechanical features.
 Finally, the optimized PHBV based biocomposites were selected to industrially produce coffee capsules body by injection moulding.
 Migration tests in contact with foodstuffs simulants were successfully performed on the produced coffee capsules body, in the perspective of their use in food contact applications.

 Experimental